 What Web Accessibility Standards are in a Nutshell

-Currently, web usability definition reads as follows: it is the inclusive practice of ensuring there are no barriers that prevent interaction with, or access to, websites on the World Wide Web by people with physical disabilities, situational disabilities, and socio-economic restrictions on bandwidth and speed.
+Currently, the web usability definition reads as follows: the inclusive practice of ensuring there are no barriers that prevent interaction with, or access to, websites on the World Wide Web by people with physical disabilities, situational disabilities, and socio-economic restrictions on bandwidth and speed.

-For catering all categories of users with equal opportunities for web browsing, the World Wide Web Consortium (W3C), represents Web Content Accessibility Guidelines (WCAG), which contain clear instructions on how to make a website browsable and provide website accessibility for disables users.
-The first version was released in 1999, then WCAG 2.0 in 2008, and since 2018 the actual version is WCAG 2.1.
+For catering to all categories of users with equal opportunities for web browsing, the World Wide Web Consortium (W3C), represents Web Content Accessibility Guidelines (WCAG), which contain clear instructions on how to make a website browsable and provide website accessibility for disables users.
+The first version was released in 1999, then WCAG 2.0 in 2008.
+Since 2018, the most current version is WCAG 2.1.
 Web Consortium also announced the release of WCAG 3.0 in late 2022.

-Currently, there are two main reasons that make business owners search for an answer to the question “how to make a website more accessible for the disabled”.
-The first one is obviously providing equal opportunities for browsing for all the categories of users, whatever limitation they have.
+Currently, there are two main reasons that make business owners search for the answer to the question “how to make a website more accessible for the disabled”.
+The first one is the desire for providing equal opportunities for browsing for all the categories of users, whatever limitation they may have.

-The second factor for making digital content accessible can be characterized as a legal one.
+The second factor inspiring business owners in making digital content accessible is a legal one.
 So, why is accessibility important from a legal standpoint?
-The matter is that currently all the websites that don’t provide their users with an accessible interface are supposed to be sued in a short time.
+Depending on jurisdiction, the reality is that many websites put themselves at risk to be sued for not providing their users with an accessible interface.

-For instance, we can consider the case of Domino’s – multinational pizza restaurant chain that pretends to provide exceptional customer experience.
-In October 2016 Guillermo Robles, a blind man, filed the lawsuit, claiming the Domino’s website is not accessible via screen reader, and he was unable to order a pizza.
-Guillermo Robles won the trial – the supreme court held that from this point forward, websites should be treated as the places of public accommodation, and thus they should provide equal opportunities for browsing to all the categories of users with diverse abilities.
-Now, Domino’s can tell a lot on how to make a website blind accessible on the basis of their own experience.
+Guillermo Robles won the trial at the 9th Circuit Court of Appeals.
+The US Supreme Court then declined to hear a further appeal after the pizza magnate sought to have the decision overturned.
+The court essentially held that from this point forward, websites should be treated as places of public accommodation, and thus they should provide equal opportunities for browsing to all categories of users with diverse abilities.
+This decision essentially opens the door for more lawsuits and higher expectations for mobile and website accessibility.
+And now, Domino’s can say a lot on how to make a website blind-accessible on the basis of their own experience.

 Levels of Website Accessibility Guidelines

-The answer to the question “how do I make my website accessible?” should start from learning the basics of website accessibility guidelines.
-Actual web accessibility guidelines consist of three levels of web content accessibility: Level A, which includes the most basic rules, Level AA – the one which is considered essential now, and Level AAA, which provides the most opportunity for access to content.
+The answer to the question “how do I make my website accessible?” should start from learning the basics of the website accessibility guidelines.
+Actual web accessibility guidelines consist of three levels of web content accessibility:

 Web Content Accessibility Guidelines

-Each one of WCAG compliance levels consists of three components that work together.
+Each of the WCAG compliance levels consists of three components that work together.
 These components are:

 - Web Content Accessibility Guidelines (WCAG).
 WCAG refer to any part of a website, including text, images, forms, and multimedia, as well as any markup code, scripts, applications, and so on.